peterwilliams97/repeats/README.md

     inverted_index._postings_map[s]._offsets_map[d]
     is a vector of offsets of substring s in document number d

-Thus the inverted_index of strings of length 1, or bytes, stores the entire contents of a corpus of documents.
+Thus the inverted_index of strings of length 1 stores the entire contents of a corpus of documents.
 Each offset is 4 bytes long so the inverted index takes 4 bytes to store every byte in the corpus.

 This 4-fold increase in storage size gives us a big advantage.
-As we run our algorithm of constructing valid_strings[m+1] from valid_strings[m], the worst case amount of searching does not increase exponentially with m as before.
+As we run our algorithm for constructing valid_strings[m+1] from valid_strings[m], the worst case amount of searching does not increase exponentially with m as before.
 In fact it does not increase much at all.